 Dan was raised in Wagga Wagga before moving to Sydney where he graduated in medicine from UNSW with Honours.
 He completed general medical training at Bankstown/Lidcombe and Campbelltown Hospitals before working across the state in a number of regional and rural areas.
 Dan furthered his study of ophthalmology with a Master’s degree in Ophthalmic Science at the University of Sydney, graduating top of his year.

-Dan has recently moved to the Central Coast with his young family, where he enjoys fishing, surfing and cycling.
+Dan lives on the Central Coast with his young family, where he enjoys fishing, surfing and cycling.

 Dr Raj Chalasani is a cataract surgeon and retinal specialist with an interest in femtosecond laser assisted cataract surgery, management of cataract in the context of retinal disease, and macular diseases.